bobbingwide/wp-top12/README.md

 1. wp-top12 in action - no not really

 ## Upgrade Notice
-# 1.3.0
+# 1.4.0
-Upgrade for logic to extract information for selected themes.
+Upgrade for support for PHP 8.2

 ## Changelog
-# 1.3.0
+# 1.4.0
-* Changed: Update wporg_plugins.csv to latest extract
+* Changed: Update wporg_plugins.csv to latest extract ( 23 Sep 2023 )
-* Changed: Add maybe_query_all_themes()
+* Changed: Add support for WordPress 6.1, 6.2, 6.3 & 6.4
-* Changed: Improve layout of the FSE statistics #17
+* Changed: Avoid dynamic property deprecation messages for PHP 8.2 #25
-* Changed: Only add themes with slugs #17
+* Changed: Add list_versions() method
-* Changed: Update wporg_plugins.csv for Yoast SEO reaching 400 million
-* Changed: Update wporg_plugins.csv to 2022/02/15
+* Changed: Switch to PSR-4 requests #23
-* Changed: Implement logic to produce charts for FSE themes #17
+* Changed: Change matching logic to cater for AI #22
-* Changed: Start considering WordPress 6.0
-* Changed: Reduce CRLF to LF
-* Changed: Update wporg_plugins.csv to 2022/01/23
+* Changed: Add oldest_plugins to list the oldest plugins.
-* Changed: Update wporg_plugins.csv to 2021/12/31
+* Changed: Increase memory limit.
+* Changed: List themes added since the last report's date
+* Changed: Display the 100 most recently created plugins using oik-bbw/csv block #19
-* Tested: With WordPress 5.9.3 and WordPress Multi Site
+* Tested: With WordPress 6.3.1 and WordPress Multisite
-* Tested: With PHP 8.0
+* Tested: With PHP 8.1 and PHP 8.2